ganeti/ganeti/man/hspace.rst

 INI_MEM_OVERHEAD, FIN_MEM_OVERHEAD
-  The initial and final memory overhead, i.e. memory used for the node itself and unacounted memory (e.g. due to hypervisor overhead).
+  The initial and final memory overhead, i.e. memory used for the node itself and unaccounted memory (e.g. due to hypervisor overhead).

 INI_MEM_EFF, HTS_INI_MEM_EFF
   The initial and final memory efficiency, represented as instance